Approaching the media should ONLY be done if there are no ongoing legal proceedings.

 Your letterhead should also be at the top of the first page, to establish your identity.
 You can make a special letterhead for this purpose if you choose.

-No typos or grammatical errors.
-A press release containing such errors will get a negative reaction.
+No typos or grammatical errors — a press release containing such errors will get a negative reaction.

 Who